The TTI Suite – Tax PlanningQuickly get precise projections to facilitate informed decision making

 Salary vs Dividend (1) Optimization

-This new worksheet optimizes the integrated corporate and personal cash outcomes of remuneration strategies for one shareholder (single or married) using salary, eligible dividends, other-than-eligible dividends, capital dividends, or a capital gains strip.
+This worksheet optimizes the integrated corporate and personal cash outcomes of remuneration strategies for one shareholder (single or married) using salary, eligible dividends, other-than-eligible dividends, capital dividends, or a capital gains strip.

 This worksheet will provide the tax and cash results, before and after, for both the corporation and the shareholder included in the worksheet.